-- 1/ Daily vehicle numbers have reduced from 17,000 in 2007 to around 14,000 in 2015 in John Finnie Street due in part to the recession and the closure of the Johnnie Walker Whisky bottling plant. - 2/ Measures introduced by East Ayrshire Council to Improve Air Quality listed in Table 2.1a. and 2.1b, including smart traffic lights (SCOOT) installed in Kilmarnock town centre, active travel strategy etc. - 3/ The possibility that stop start vehicle engine technology may be reducing emissions at traffic lights in the town centre where vehicles are stationary and often where diffusion tubes are located. - 4/ Possible improvement in vehicle emission technology, although this is patchy (Reference 21) Euro 6 (VI) technology would seem to be providing a significant improvement. - 5/ Relatively mild winter weather patterns since the cold winters of 2009/10 and 2010/11 which resulted in raised levels of NO_2 and PM{10} .
-It is worth noting that Scotland experienced a relatively prolonged cold spell during the end of 2017 and continued into the spring of 2018.
-This has led to a short-term rise in NO_2 concentrations.
-This is similar but less pronounced than the cold winters of 2010/2011 with the proviso that the peaks are considerably lower due to the improving long term trend.
+- 1/ Daily vehicle numbers have reduced from 17,000 in 2007 to around 14,000 in 2015 in John Finnie Street due in part to the recession and the closure of the Johnnie Walker Whisky bottling plant. - 2/ Measures introduced by East Ayrshire Council to Improve Air Quality listed in Table 2.1a. and 2.1b, including smart traffic lights (SCOOT) installed in Kilmarnock town centre, active travel strategy etc. - 3/ The possibility that stop start vehicle engine technology may be reducing emissions at traffic lights in the town centre where vehicles are stationary and often where diffusion tubes are located, although recent data has shown that in certain circumstances, stop/starts can increase pollutants by allowing the catalytic converter to cool below optimum temperature. - 4/ Possible improvement in vehicle emission technology, although this is patchy (Reference 21) Euro 6 (VI) technology would seem to be providing a significant improvement. - 5/ Relatively mild winter weather patterns since the cold winters of 2009/10 and 2010/11 which resulted in raised levels of NO2 and PM10.
+It is worth noting that East Ayrshire experienced a relatively prolonged cold spell during the end of 2017 and continued into the spring of 2018.
+This led to a short-term rise in NO2 concentrations.
+This is similar, but less pronounced than the cold winters of 2010/2011 with the proviso that the peaks are considerably lower due to the improving long-term trend.